codeforamerica/primerpeso/README.md

 ### Installing and Initializing the local database

 We are using PostgreSQL as our database management system.
-In order to run bizwallet you need to have a local version of PostgreSQL running on your computer.
+In order to run primerpeso you need to have a local version of PostgreSQL running on your computer.

 For Mac OSX users we reccommend installing [postgresapp](http://postgresapp.com).
 After installing it run this line to link the database to the `psql` command: